N0rz3/Zehef/README.md

 **This project is [License GPL v3](https://www.gnu.org/licenses/gpl-3.0.fr.html) be sure to follow all rules 👍**

+### **💖 Thanks**
 If you like what i do, please subscribe 💖.
 And if you find this tool is useful don't forget to star 🌟

+if you want to be part of the donations go to the .github folder and in FUNDING.yml and there will be my paypal thank you very much to those who will 💞

+more: donors will be mentioned in each project

 ## **😈 [Holehe](https://github.com/megadose/holehe) modules**